reecehoward04/Final-Project-IT1600/README.md

 # Target Audience

-This tutorial is intended for people who want to maybe save a little money on a PC, who might want to learn the skill on how to build a PC to their own desires, or more than likely someone who just wants to play the newest AAA game at MAX settings and frames.
+This tutorial is intended for people who want to maybe save a little money on a PC, who might want to learn the skill on how to build a PC to their own desires, or more than likely someone who just wants to play the newest AAA game at MAX graphics settings and high frame rates.

 # Tools Requried: